klausbrunner/solarpositioning/README.md

 solarpositioning
 ================

-This is a Java library containing algorithms for finding the sun’s position on the sky for a given date and latitude and longitude (and other parameters).
+This is a Java library containing algorithms for finding the topocentric solar coordinates, i.e. the sun’s position on the sky for a given date and latitude and longitude (and other parameters).
 Currently, the <a href="http://dx.doi.org/10.1016/S0038-092X(00)00156-0">PSA</a> algorithm by Blanco-Muriel et al. and the [SPA](http://dx.doi.org/10.1016/j.solener.2003.12.003) algorithm by Reda and Andreas are included.

 Usage
 -----